Tom94/tclaude/README.md

-# tai — Terminal AI
+# tclaude — Claude in the terminal

 A complete implementation of Claude in the terminal.

-Unlike other tools that aim to support all kinds of LLMs, **tai** is designed specifically for Claude.
+Unlike other tools that aim to support all kinds of LLMs, **tclaude** is designed specifically for Claude.
 As such, Claude-specific features like caching, Claude-native web search or code execution are implemented correctly and fully.

 ### Highlights